Patrick Higginbotham: District court

 Higginbotham was nominated by President Gerald Ford on December 2, 1975, to a seat on the United States District Court for the Northern District of Texas vacated by Judge Sarah T. Hughes.
 He was confirmed by the United States Senate on December 12, 1975, and received commission the same day.
 At the time he was appointed to the District Court, he was the youngest sitting judge in the country.
 His service was terminated on August 3, 1982, due to elevation to the Fifth Circuit.
 He was succeeded by Judge Joe Fish.

 Appellate court

 Higginbotham was nominated by President Ronald Reagan on July 1, 1982, to a seat on the United States Court of Appeals for the Fifth Circuit vacated by Judge Reynaldo Guerra Garza.
 He was unanimously confirmed by the Senate on July 27, 1982, and received commission on July 30, 1982.
 In 2005, he moved his chambers from Dallas, Texas to Austin, Texas.
 He assumed senior status on August 28, 2006.

 Supreme Court consideration

 In 1986, when the nomination of Robert Bork to the Supreme Court of the United States was flailing, Higginbotham was widely considered the leading replacement candidate.
 After Senators Lloyd Bentsen and Dennis DeConcini came out in support of his nomination, the Reagan administration, unwilling to allow the senators to both prevent the appointment of Bork and dictate the next nominee, declined to nominate Higginbotham.
-The nomination eventually went to Justice Anthony Kennedy.
+The nomination eventually went to Ninth Circuit Judge Anthony Kennedy.